by Matt Slick

 Okay, so the title of this article is a bit provocative.
 But, I wanted to get your attention.
 You see, I got the idea for this article after attending the 33rd annual atheist convention in Seattle, Washington, in April of 2007.
-It was a very interesting experience and I learned things I did not expect to learn.
-While sitting in the crowd, listening to speakers, and watching the atheists' reactions, it dawned on me how utterly religious they seemed to be.
-No, I'm not saying they believe in a God, and I'm not saying atheism is a religion.
+It was a very interesting experience, and I learned things I did not expect to learn.
+While sitting in the crowd and listening to speakers and watching the atheists' reactions, it dawned on me how utterly religious they seemed to be.
+No, I'm not saying that they believe in a God, and I'm not saying atheism is a religion.
 But, they sure acted as though it were.
 Let me explain.

 As I sat there watching, taking notes, and listening, I formulated a list that I think is accurate and representative of what I saw at the convention.
 Please take a look.

 - Atheism is a belief.
 I know that many atheists will disagree with this, but the atheists gathered around a common belief of no God or lack of God and the need to increase what they perceive as separation of church and state in America.

 - Created a problem and offered a solution.
 The problem was religious oppression in society with atheistic ideals as the solution.

 - Gathered in groups with meeting times.
 Atheists don't meet nearly as frequently as Christians do in their churches, but they do have state meetings, national meetings, and regular gatherings.

 - The lectern from which speeches were made, their ideas were promoted, and their reasons for their belief system were validated.